Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Are they safe?

-From preliminary data, we know mild side effects are common.
-We know if you’re vaccinated, you should expect to experience some side effects, particularly after the second dose.
+Mild side effects are common.
 These side effects are common and may occur after any vaccine.
 Although uncomfortable, these side effects are a sign that your immune system is responding to the vaccine and is learning to recognize the virus for the future.
 The short-term safety of these vaccines is clear.

 Can a COVID-19 vaccine make me sick with COVID-19?

 No. The vaccine only contains the genetic instructions to make a protein of the virus.
 It does not contain a whole virus that can replicate inside of your body.
 So, the vaccine cannot make you sick with COVID-19.

 How long will the vaccines work?